simonegiancola09/simonegiancola09.github.io/_posts/2023-04-04-on-the-importance-of-having-a-mission.md

 ---
 layout: post
-title:  On the importance of having a mission
+title:  On the Importance of Having a Mission
 date: 2023-04-04 21:01:00
 description: A wrap up of thoughts
 tags: thoughts informal goodthings